 Because you won’t have a guide on the poster to remember these additional points, it is helpful to rehearse your talk ahead of time and make up a card with prompts that connect your poster to related points you want to make, but might not remember on the fly.

 Poster sessions can be fun and less stressful than an oral presentation for those of us who have difficulties with public speaking.
 They also provide opportunities for one-on-one interactions with individuals in your field and can facilitate high-quality networking that will benefit you and your future career.

 While these are some basic tips, there are more in-depth guides to poster design on the internet.
 One that I highly recommend is “Scientific Poster Design” by the Cornell Center for Materials Research.
 This site shows many different types of posters and some of the most common pitfalls that occur during poster design.

 Do you have any “tried and true” approaches to designing great conference posters?
 Please share them in the comments section below!

 This post origianlly appeared at Gradhacker.org, a part of Inside Higher Ed.

-[Image via Flickr user ishane and used under a creative commons license]
+[Image by Flickr user ThinkGeoEnergy used under creative commons licensing.]